 - Hoses – Open hoses are not permitted.
 Automatic shutoff nozzles are required.

 - Washing driveways and other paved areas – Use of water to clean sidewalks, driveways, patios, or other hardscapes is not permitted.
 Washing of streets and commercial parking lots with a hose is not permitted, except to alleviate immediate fire or sanitation hazards.

 - Pools, ponds and fountains – All swimming pools, ponds, fountains, or other decorative water feature shall use recirculated water.

-- First violation – Customer is notified of violation
+- First and Second Violation – Customer is notified of a violation.

-- Second violation – Written warning sent to customer
+- Third Violation – Written warning sent to customer.